xiao-chen-xc/SMN_phased_data/README.md

-# SMN_phased_data
+# SMN1/SMN2 haplotype data

 The `igv_sessions` folder contains IGV session files (xml) that show the phased SMN1/SMN2 haplotypes in 107 Coriell samples.

 For details of our method, please check out our preprint and visit our tool [Paraphase](https://github.com/PacificBiosciences/paraphase).
+Some instructions on interpreting the IGV session can be found [here](https://github.com/PacificBiosciences/paraphase/blob/main/docs/visualization.md).